Viscounty of Béarn

 The Viscounty, later Principality of Béarn (Bearn or Biarn), was a medieval lordship in the far south of France, part of the Duchy of Gascony from the late ninth century.
 In 1347, the viscount declared Béarn an independent principality without feudal obligations.
 It later entered a personal union with the Kingdom of Navarre in 1479 and with France in 1589.
 In 1620, the prince (who was also the king of France) formally incorporated Béarn as a province of France.

 First dynasty

 The citation of a certain "Gaston [son] of Centule, viscount of Béarn" (Gasto Centuli vicecomes Bearnensis) is the first attestation of a specific regional organization in the late 860s/early 870s.
 The viscounty was named after Lescar, former Benearnum, last cited in 673.
 Its first parliamentary body, the Cour Major, was formed in 1080.

-A mint was established at Morlaàs under Viscount Centule V, who was also Count of Bigorre (1058–88).
+A mint was established at Morlaàs under Viscount Centule V, who was also Count of Bigorre (1080–90) jure uxoris.
 Centule sold the magisterium sectionis cognorum (right to mint coins) to a private moneyer.
 The mint continued operating under his successors, always minting coins bearing Centule's name.
 It was at the time the most productive mint in Gascony.